-Pursuant to Article 1412 quinquies, Section 2 of the BJC, there are three specific exceptions to enforcement immunity of assets belonging to a foreign state:
+Pursuant to article 1412-quinquies, section 2 of the BJC, however, there are three specific exceptions to the immunity from enforcement against assets belonging to a foreign state:

 - the foreign state has 'explicitly' consented to enforcement against the assets.
 The Belgian Constitutional Court determined in 2017 that the requirement that the consent also be 'specific' (as the law still reads) only applies with regard to diplomatic assets; - the foreign state has specifically allocated these assets to the enforcement of the claim that forms the basis of the application for enforcement; and - the assets are specifically used or allocated to an economic or commercial activity and are located in Belgium.